 Store your items safely

 Part of making a dog friendly balcony is to remember to move and store anything harmful to them, safely out of sight.
-You might enjoy the odd BBQ or have an outdoor fire pit, both are potentially dangerous to your pooch.
+You might enjoy the odd BBQ or have an portable fire pit, both are potentially dangerous to your pooch.
 Gardening chemicals also need to be removed and safely stored.

 This may all sound like common sense, but it’s worth thinking about especially if you like to enjoy long evenings on your balcony.

 Should you leave your dog alone on the balcony?